richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 technical, architectural, procedural, and policy matters pertaining to the Internet and its enabling technologies.

-The members of the IAB are nominated by a nominations committee (the Nomcom), and are approved by the ISOC board.
+The members of the IAB are nominated by Nomcom, and are approved by the ISOC board.
 The IETF Chair is an ex-officio member of the board.
 See {{NOMCOM}} for a detailed description of the Nomcom procedures.
 Other